fclabs/aws-terraform-exercises/exam-tips/iam/readme.md

 ### Power Users
 * Power users are users with an Admin Role to manage all AWS resources except IAM.

+## Service Roles
+* Roles allow you give permissions to a AWS Service to access or make changes in other AWS services/accounts.
+* Policies should be attached to the role to give permissions to it.
-## Instances Roles
+## Instances profiles
-* Roles that you can attach to your EC2 instances.
+* EC2 profiles attach EC2 roles to your EC2 instances.
 It is more secure than use Access/Secure keys.
 * Can be attached on-demand while the instance is running using the console or the API/CLI
 * As everything in IAM, they are universal.